 More Singaporeans have embraced photo-sharing social media platforms that have sharply increased the number of individuals who use Snapchat and Instagram.
 The number of individuals using these two platforms increased from 8% to 15% between 2014 and 2015.
 Therefore, posting photos of your products on either of these platforms will help you to engage with more customers.
 You can also display sponsored ads and hold contests on the platform to keep your followers engaged and interested in your company.

-48% of Singapore smartphone users watch videos on their phone.
-That’s why many business owners are starting to realise how invaluable video marketing can be.
+Many business owners are starting to realise how invaluable video marketing can be.
 This form of advertising gives them the ability to communicate a story more effectively.
 Singapore marketers are also creating videos for platforms like Facebook and Youtube.
 Marketers realise that this could help their message spread.
 However, it is worth noting that this particular trend is still in its infancy, so this is the perfect form of advertising for business owners who hope to stand out from the crowd.

 In 2016, Hubspot, one of the largest champions of content marketing set up its headquarters in Singapore.
 It was announced that it planned to hire 150 employees within the next three years.
 So it’s no surprise that other Singapore companies have decided to get in on this trend.
 Content is still king and in Singapore, content marketing is playing a huge role in advertising at the moment.